pulsepointinc/pulsepoint_api/npi/README.md

 }
 ```

-If successful in your request the response will similar to above with a returned a `200`.
+If successful in your request the response will be similar to above with a returned a `200`.
 If your request fails it will return one of the following errors:

 | Error Code                                                                            | Description                                                                   |
 | ------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |